-“Becoming a strategic partner” seems to have become a standard line in every professional’s vocabulary.
+“Becoming a strategic partner” is a standard line in every professional’s vocabulary.
 Everyone wants to be one, and yet few accountants are truly integrated into their clients’ businesses.
-Would you like to be included in key business decisions, and deepen your relationships with small business clients?
+Would you like to be included in key business decisions and to deepen your relationships with small business clients?
 Here is a road map.

 Advice that limits itself to any one functional area is bound to be primarily tactical.
 In order to become a strategic advisor, you must let go of your role definition as an accountant.
 The ability to offer insight into trends, risks, and opportunities comes from seeing the big picture of the business.

 Many professionals are reluctant to share their best advice, fearing that clients will implement it without their help.
-However, your big opportunity in forging a strategic alliance is by adding value and helping your clients, in ways big and small.
-You do not need to work for free, but approaching conversations in a spirit of generosity and a sincere desire to help will set you apart and get you invited in.
+However, your big opportunity in forging a strategic alliance is by adding value and helping your clients in a variety of ways.
+You don’t have to work for free, but approaching conversations in a spirit of generosity and a sincere desire to help will set you apart and get you invited in.